 Respiratory complications of acute infection include primary influenza pneumonitis, secondary bacterial pneumonia, croup, and exacerbation of chronic obstructive pulmonary disease.
 Avoid aspirin use in patients with suspected or confirmed influenza due to an association with Reye's syndrome.
 Other uncommon complications include Guillain–Barré syndrome, myocarditis, and pericarditis.

 A clinical diagnosis of influenza during a known outbreak can be made using history and physical examination.
 Rapid antigen assays can give results within 15 minutes but have variable sensitivity (10% to 80%) that can result in higher levels of false-negative results when influenza activity is high.
 Although specificity is high (90% to 95%), false-positive results can also occur, especially when influenza activity is low.
 Molecular diagnostic tests are available and are more sensitive and specific than antigen tests.

 During influenza season, consider diagnostic testing in the outpatient setting for immunocompetent patients at high risk for influenza complications and within 5 days of symptom onset, and in immunocompromised patients regardless of time since illness onset.
 Many hospitals implement protocols for influenza testing of patients admitted with respiratory disease.
 Once influenza has been documented in the local community, influenza testing is not typically indicated for otherwise healthy outpatients with signs and symptoms consistent with influenza, especially during the peak of activity.

 The majority of healthy patients with acute influenza infections will have self-limited, uncomplicated illnesses that can be successfully treated with symptomatic care measures in an outpatient setting.

-Patients with more severe systemic symptoms or comorbid conditions may require inpatient care with IV ...
+Patients with more severe systemic symptoms or comorbid conditions may ...